Calling Scripts in FileMaker from DayBack

 dbk.performFileMakerScript('ScriptName', event.timeStart);

-Here's what that looks like as a button action in DayBack, calling a simple FileMaker script named "Show Dialog":
+Here’s an example of a button action in DayBack that calls a simple FileMaker script named "Show Dialog":

 You can learn more about adding buttons to DayBack here: custom button actions.